-Global History and Geography introduces students to the study of human culture and history in four distinct regions: Europe, Asia, Africa, and the Americas.
+Global History and Geography introduces students to the study of human culture and history in three distinct regions: Europe, East Asia, and India.
 Students examine each culture and how it has evolved over time by studying the geography, religious and value systems, social structure, and government of each region.
 The course also devotes attention to the contemporary realities of each of these societies.
-Overarching themes, such as the impact of religion or economy on a society, are studied across regions and epochs to help students understand the fundamental is-sues that have shaped the human experience.
+Overarching themes, such as the impact of religion or economy on a society, are studied across regions and epochs to help students understand the fundamental issues that have shaped the human experience.
 Students will study primary and secondary accounts of historical events.
 Projects and assignments involve essay writing, research, analysis of newspaper and magazine articles, and role-playing.

 U.S. History and Government